scipy-conference/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 .. figure:: media/ad7124_warmup_new.png
    :scale: 40 %

-   AD7124-8 Data captures with 1.25mV input.
-Lower trace shows "wander" after initial power-up.
-Upper trace shows stable readings after a half-hour warmup time.
+   Two AD7124-8 data captures are taken with a 1.25mV bias applied.
+The lower trace shows initial drift after power-up as the circuit warms up.
+The upper trace shows stable readings after a half-hour warmup time.
    :label:`warmup`

 The "wandering" can be due to a number of factors - the internal reference warming up, the external resistors warming up (and hence drifting), or parasitic thermocouples, where slightly dissimilar metals will produce a voltage in the presence of thermal gradients.
 Measured noise after warmup is approximately 565nVRMS - on par with the datasheet noise specification.